Nicolakirk/nicola_nc_News/README.md

 view a list of all topics
 view an individual article.
-view an individual article's comments. sort articles by: date created, votes post a new comment to an existing article delete comments vote on an article and see the change.
+view an individual article's comments. sort articles by: date created post a new comment to an existing article delete comments vote on an article and see the change.